mikkelkrogsholm/leafletDK/README.md

 The package is heavily inspired by the amazing [mapDK](https://github.com/sebastianbarfort/mapDK) package by [Sebastian Barfort](https://twitter.com/sbarfort), which I recommend if you want to create static high quality maps.

+Also a special thanks to [Kenneth Rose](https://twitter.com/kennethrose82) for fixing encoding issues on Windows!
+(I wrote the original package on Linux, where shit just work).

 Getting started
 ---------------